 The first 3 to 5 minutes of the cap application are the hardest, just stay focused and push through.

-The first few caps are the most important, be sure to follow the instructions.
+The first few caps during pre-capping are the most important, be sure to follow the instructions.

 What You Can Expect

-You will shed some hair and to you it may seem that a whole lot is coming out but it isn’t.
+You will shed some hair around day 14-21.
+It may seem that a whole lot is coming out – but it isn’t.
 Don’t get discouraged and think that it is not working.
 You will still have a lot of hair and again you will be the person who notices it the most.
-I shed up to 6 weeks post my last treatment and then it stopped.
+I shed up to 6 weeks past my last treatment and then it stopped.
 My hairdresser estimates that I lost about 20% of my hair during treatment.
 For me, having 80% of my hair remaining versus it being 100% gone was well worth the effort of this process!!
 You will be cold – but you can do it!
 Reach out to your your capper with your questions, they are there to help you.
 If you are one of the few who experience more shedding on the crown, we recommend you look into using the product called Hair Restoring Fibers on the www.chemohairandskin.com website.
 Patients report amazing results.
 The scalp booster system and hair growth active products from Chemo Hair and Skin are new in the scalp cooling industry and patients report these are game changers.

 Establish a good relationship with your nurse, even if you don’t get a warm fuzzy feeling from them at first.
 Remember that this may be your first brush with this but these caregivers see hundreds of patients and can become desensitized.
 Kill ’em with kindness:)